 If you’re already a homeowner, this probably isn’t news to you.
 However, if you’re in the market for your first home, I’ve got some valuable information for you.
-Below you can find information about what you can and can’t deduct, along with other tips for you to become a tax savvy homeowner!
+Below you can find information about what you can and can’t deduct, available tax credits and other tips for you to become a tax savvy homeowner!

 A new mortgage means a little more work for you when it comes time to file your taxes.
 However, the extra work is worth it in the end.
 Perhaps the most important tax deduction you need to be aware of is your mortgage interest.
 At year-end, check out Form 1098 from your lender to see how much mortgage interest you’ve paid.

 In most cases, mortgage interest is fully deductible.
 There are limits, though.
 First, the mortgage has to be for the purpose of building, buying or remodeling your home.
 This is referred to as home acquisition debt.
 You can also only deduct interest on your primary home and a single vacation residence.

 Secondly, there are limits on the amount of the mortgage you can take out.